zuixjs/cdnjs/README.md

 ## Enabling `npm` auto update

 cdnjs automatically updates libraries that are known to be hosted on `npm` e.g., Lodash.
-This auto-update script runs every 15 minutes.
+This auto-update script runs every hour, but the update result won't be committed until one of our maintainers audit the diff, bacause many libs will change the naming or directory structure during different versions, and we may need to minify the lib without pre-minified dist files, so it'll be reasonable to delay for at most 30 hours, if you think there is a lib didn't been updated, please wait at least 30 hours for the process to audit it.

 To add an `npm` hook to a library, update the `package.json` with configuration details and submit your pull request.
 An example configuration: